kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/google-cloud-storage.md

 ### 1. Save Integration to Create a Service Account

-From the [Integrations tab](https://app.kolena.io/redirect/organization?tab=integrations), saving the Google Cloud Storage integration will create a service account.
+From the [Integrations tab](https://app.kolena.io/redirect/organization?tab=integrations), saving a Google Cloud Storage integration will create a service account.
 Upon creation, the integration's `client_email` will be used to provide Kolena permission to load data from your Google Cloud Storage buckets.

 ### 2. Grant Service Account Read Access